|

 If a Will is contested, or if it is not “self-proving” (lacking a proper attestation clause), the court may require the testimony of a subscribing witness at the hearing to prove the Will is authentic.

-This article is for informational purposes only and does not constitute legal, financial, or tax advice.
-Reading this content does not form an attorney-client or CPA-client relationship.
-Probate and tax laws are complex and subject to change—including recent 2026 shifts under California’s AB 2016 and federal OBBBA reporting requirements.
-You should consult with a qualified professional regarding your specific circumstances before taking action.
+This content is provided for general informational and educational purposes only and does not constitute legal, financial, or tax advice.
+Under the California Rules of Professional Conduct and State Bar advertising regulations, this material may be considered attorney advertising.
+Reading this content does not create an attorney-client relationship or any professional advisory relationship.
+Laws vary by jurisdiction and are subject to change, including recent 2026 developments under California’s AB 2016 and evolving federal estate and reporting requirements.
+You should consult a qualified attorney or advisor regarding your specific circumstances before taking action.

 About the Author & Legal Review Process